jui1234/admin-panel-casesnap/DEPLOYMENT_GUIDE.md

 - Importing required Next.js types (`NextRequest`, `NextResponse`)
 - Creating a complete module with proper exports

+### Material-UI DataGrid Theme Error
+**Problem**: `Type error: Object literal may only specify known properties, and 'MuiDataGrid' does not exist in type 'Components<Omit<Theme, "components">>'.`

+**Solution**: Removed `MuiDataGrid` component styling from theme files because:
+- `MuiDataGrid` is from `@mui/x-data-grid` package, not core Material-UI
+- It cannot be styled through the main theme's components object
+- Created separate `dataGridTheme.ts` file for DataGrid-specific styling

 ## 🚀 Deployment Checklist

 ### Pre-Deployment